 Movies: Virtually all Christopher Nolan, Historical Documentaries, Biopics, Quentin Tarantino (of course!), Antiquated VHS that find their way to an estate sale dollar bin

-Books: All Kerouac and Ginsberg, Marcus Aurelius's Meditations, The Mezzanine (Nicholson Baker), Slaughterhouse-Five, A Clockwork Orange; Brave New World; and other dytopians, Shel Silverstein, Nietzsche, Carl Sagan
+Books: Virginia Woolf's -To The Lighthouse-, Jorge Luis Borge's -Ficciones-, All Kerouac and Ginsberg, Marcus Aurelius's -Meditations-, Nicholson Baker's -The Mezzanine-, Vonnegut's -Slaughterhouse Five-, A Clockwork Orange; Brave New World; and other dytopians, Shel Silverstein, Nietzsche, Carl Sagan

 One Amazing Thing I’ve Done